mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.2.md

 **Step 1**

 1. Connect Mattermost account.
-2. Choose "MS Teams" as the primary platform.
+2. Choose "MSTeamss" as the primary platform and click on `Continue` button.
+3. Go to User Settings > MSTeams settings section.
+4. Confirm 'Mattermost' is selected as the primary platform.
+5. Log into your MSTeams app and send a message in the synced channel or DM/GM.
-3. Verify that DMs/GMs and synced channels are muted.
+6. Verify that on Mattermost, the user does not not get notification ping for the DMs/GMs and synced channels that are muted on the Mattermost app.